PHP vs IOP: What Is The Difference?

 Intensive outpatient program

 IOP programs are meant for people who are not in need of inpatient treatment and have moderate to mild symptoms.
 Therefore IOP programs are mostly recommended as a subsequent stage for patients who have left the inpatient facility or are stepping down from the more intensive PHP given that the symptoms identified and monitored are under control, implying that you might only be in need of support structure.
 IOP allows you to adhere to your treatment program after regaining the confidence to begin a new sober life, with just the right amount of support.
 Many IOP –affiliate programs encourage participants to engage in a 12-step program to help streamline their path to sobriety.
 Your insurance cover limits also play a vital role in determining the extent of IOP.
-IOP programs usually last approximately 3-4 hours per day, 3-5 days a week.
+Our PHP programs are 6 hours a day, 5 days per week.
+Our IOP programs are 3 hours a day, 3-5 days a week.

 PHP vs IOP: What Is The Difference?